 Top 3 Summer Air Conditioning Fails

-Hawkins Heating and Air start to expect a lot of no-cool calls from our customers.
+Hawkins Heating & Air Conditioning start to expect a lot of no-cool calls from our customers.
 But what are the problems that generate most of these calls?
 We have identified the top three most frequent failure calls HVAC companies receive in these hotter mid-summer months.

 1. Dirty Air Filters can wreak havoc on your air conditioner’s performance

 Replace your standard 1″ filter every four weeks.
 Cleaning and maintaining your furnace air filter is much more important than you might expect.
 A dirty furnace air filter affects the performance and longevity of both your furnace and air conditioning units.
 Dirty air filters cost you both money and personal comfort.

 Even though it may not seem like it, an air filter becomes dirty after four weeks and restricts air flow.
 As your filter becomes more clogged up, the less capable it is of providing adequate air flow in and out of your system.
 This means that your furnace and air conditioning unit will have to work extra-hard to get your home to the comfort level you desire.

 Whether you want warm air in the winter or cool air in the summer, the fan in your furnace has to push that air through the filter and into every room in your home.

 When the airflow is restricted, the performance of your unit is reduced and it begins to work overtime in order to provide you with your desired level of comfort.
 A filter will be much cheaper than to pay for a repair.

 2. Dirty condenser coils are costing you in more ways than you might imagine.

 The condenser coil is a part of the air conditioner found in the outside unit of your home.
 This is not to be confused with the evaporator coil found in the plenum of your furnace.
 While evaporator coil’s job is to draw the heat out of your home, the condensing coil works to disperse that heat into the air outside.